-The Graduate Outcomes Survey-Longitudinal (GOS-L) is one component of the Quality Indicators for Learning and Teaching (QILT) suite of surveys.
+The Graduate Outcomes Survey - Longitudinal (GOS-L) is one component of the Quality Indicators for Learning and Teaching (QILT) suite of surveys.
 The GOS-L is a follow-up to the Graduate Outcomes Survey (GOS) and the largest Australian longitudinal study of graduates.
-The research is being conducted for the Australian Government Department of Education and Training by the Social Research Centre.
+The research is being conducted for the Australian Government Department of Education by the Social Research Centre.

 (Please click on the headings below to reveal further information.)

-The Social Research Centre is commissioned as an agent of the Australian Government Department of Education and Training (the department) under the Higher Education Support Act 2003 to conduct the QILT suite of surveys.
+The Social Research Centre is commissioned as an agent of the Australian Government Department of Education (the department) under the Higher Education Support Act 2003 to conduct the QILT suite of surveys.

 The survey takes approximately 10-15 minutes, depending on your answers and experiences since graduating.